ajaypatelaj/WordPress-Widget-Starter/README.md

 WordPress-Widget-Starter
 ========================

-Use this sample widget starter code with ajax to create your new widget.
+Use this sample widget starter code create your new widget.